Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: A term description of definable functions

-\begin{proof} By Proposition~\ref{term-resplendent}, the theorem on term structure holds for the language $\mathcal{L}_{\mathcal{A}}^{\dag}$ too.
-We can thus get rid of the function $g$ step by step, at the cost of successive finite partitioning, by induction on the complexity of the $\mathcal{L}_{\mathcal{A}}^{*}$-term $t$.
-Indeed, one must take into account that the Henselian functions and roots involve only a finite choice in the $RV$-sort, which depends only on the canonical images in $RV(K)$ of the $K$-arguments.
-In the case of a Henselian function, the finite choice is determined by the polynomial which is the reduction modulo $\mathcal{M}_{K}$ of that from its definition.
-Therefore, application of the algebraic Skolem functions (or equivalently, their graphs) corresponding to those reduced polynomials with coefficients in $Kv$, allows one to gradually eliminate the $\mathcal{L}_{\mathcal{A}}$-definable function $g$ from Theorem~\ref{term-str}.
-Eventually, after a finite $\mathcal{L}_{\mathcal{A}}^{\dag}$-definable partitioning, the function $f$ is given piecewise by a finite number of $\mathcal{L}_{\mathcal{A}}^{\dag}$-terms. \end{proof}
+In the above reasoning, we used the observation that the Henselian witnesses and roots involve only a finite choice in the $RV$-sort, which depends only on the canonical images in $Kv$ or $RV(K)$ of the $K$-arguments.
+In the case of a Henselian witness, the finite choice is determined by the polynomial which is the reduction modulo $\mathcal{M}_{K}$ of the one from the definition of that Henselian witness.
+Therefore, we can proceed with induction on the complexity of the $\mathcal{L}_{\mathcal{A}}^{*}$-term $t$ in order to successively get rid of the function $g$ by repeated application of the algebraic Skolem functions, as sketched above.
+Eventually, we come to representation of the function $f$ as given piecewise by a finite number of $\mathcal{L}_{\mathcal{A}}^{\dag}$-terms. \end{proof}

-Now, we wish to achieve decomposition of $\mathcal{L}_{\mathcal{A}}^{\dag}$-definable sets into a finite number of ordinary $\mathcal{L}_{\mathcal{A}}^{\dag}$-definable cells; here ordinary means: not parametrized by $RV$-parameters.
+Now, we are going to achieve decomposition of $\mathcal{L}_{\mathcal{A}}^{\dag}$-definable sets into a finite number of (ordinary) $\mathcal{L}_{\mathcal{A}}^{\dag}$-definable cells (i.e.\ not parametrized by $RV$-parameters).
 In the proof, we use Theorem~\ref{SLCD}, Proposition~\ref{descript} and a model-theoretic compactness argument.